Calculate employee turnover (Employee turnover analysis)

 - A lack of inclusiveness

-However, the causes that apply in one organization don't have to apply to another.
+However, the causes that apply in one organization do not have to apply to another.
 Likewise, the impact of a particular factor may weigh more heavily in one organization than in another.
-Therefore, it is important that organizations use HR Analytics to gain insight into the risk groups and causes of (undesired) employee turnover.
+Therefore, it is important that organizations use HR analytics to gain insight into the risk groups and causes of (undesired) employee turnover.
 After all, once the risk groups and causes are known, structural solutions can be worked on.

 Calculate employee turnover

 Employee turnover is a popular topic within HR.
 However, it is much more urgent for some organizations than others.
-A employee turnover rate of 5 percent among highly trained engineers working on a very specific and complex product is a bigger problem than a employee turnover rate of 5 percent among shelf stockers.
+An employee turnover rate of five per cent among highly trained engineers working on a very specific and complex product is a bigger problem than an employee turnover rate of five per cent among shelf stockers.

 Employee turnover figures